 Hall, Andrew, Connor Huff, and Shiro Kuriwaki.
 2018.
 Wealth, Slave Ownership, and Fighting for the Confederacy: An Empirical Study of the American Civil War.
-Conditionally Accepted, American Political Science Review.
+Forthcoming, American Political Science Review.

 Huff, Connor, and Robert Schub.
 2018.
 “The Inter-Temporal Tradeoff in Mobilizing Support for War.”
 International Studies Quarterly 62(2): 396-409.